Welcome to Radio Free Flint Podcast

 Ruth Bader Ginsburg: My Eulogy

-Justice Ruth Bader Ginsburg spent her life in service to the cause of women's rights and equality.
+Send us a text Justice Ruth Bader Ginsburg spent her life in service to the cause of women's rights and equality.
 She was a giant in history even while still alive to millions of Americans.
-She will long be remembered as one of the …
+She will long be remembered as one of the greatest justices to ever serve on our nation's high court.
+Arthur …

 Sept.
 19, 2020